 So how can you use the trending techs amongst Gen Zers to benefit your business?
 First things first, you’re nobody without an Instagram account.
 You’d be amazed at the power this platform has to drive traffic to your restaurant.
 Fashion bloggers have taken to food blogging, gaining “Instafame” from the photos they snap of their favorite meals.
 This growing trend has left Gen Z’ers deciding where to eat based off of the picturesque-plates appearing all over their newsfeeds.
 Don’t believe us?
 See for yourself!
 Check out these two Instagram powerhouses, @tastetoronto and @chicagofoodauthority, who have become a hit amongst this demographic.

 With a general love for mobile apps, Gen Z’ers also favor incognito media platforms…so be sure to leverage these in your digital marketing initiatives.
-Apps like Whisper and Snapchat have made big waves with this generation, providing them with “social interactions that offer instant, no-strings attached, gratification.”
+Apps like TikTok and Snapchat have made big waves with this generation, providing them with “social interactions that offer instant, no-strings attached, gratification.”

 Snapchat specifically has proved to be a crowd favorite, with the ability to communicate via pictures and videos that quickly disappear.
 Whether through product promotions, contests, or just good old customer engagement, Snapchat provides you with a platform to intrigue this already-curious generation, all the while, creating huge potential for your business.